mzhengg/employee-rdbms/README.md

 Earlier I mentioned that the MYSQL_USER and MYSQL_PASSWORD are just 'root'.
 The MYSQL root account possesses the most priviliges to the database.
 So, only the admin should have access to this.
 Any other user that wants access to the database should be given only the priviliges that are necessary for them to fulfill their duties by creating a new user account with the aforementioned priviliges.
 However for the purpose of this project, I don't create such user and simply use the root account in the interface.

 In order to connect the interface to the database, the mysql-connector-python Python library had to be used.
 The connection required 5 key pieces of information: host, port, username, password, and database.
 The username, password, and database can be found in the environment as MYSQL_USER, MYSQL_PASSWORD, and MYSQL_DATABASE, respectively, because we imported them as environmental variables in the docker-compose.yml.
 The port is '3306' as defined in the docker-compose file on line 13.
 As for the host, since all services defined by docker-compose.yml are in the same docker network, the interface can locate the database with the name of the database container as the host: warehouse.

+For a while, I had to keep re-building the images and re-running the containers everytime I made a modification to the code in order to see if a bug was resolved.
+But that was time consuming.
+So, I decided to install vim in the container and debug my program straight from the container to increase efficiency.
+This can be done by following these steps:

+1. docker exec -it interface bash
+2. apt-get update
+3. apt-get install vim
+4. vim interface.py